 However, the greater flexibility and power of rituals comes with a price.
 Rituals take longer to cast than instant spells/miracles and also the extra power can harm the caster(s).

 A single character can perform rituals by simply learning Magic Ritual for spells and Religious Ceremony for miracles.
 This allows him to create and cast rituals up to the level of his skill.

 In order to create truly powerful effects, ritualists must work together in a Ritual Group.
 A Ritual Group formed to cast ritual spells is called a Cabal, whereas a Ritual Group formed to cast miracles is called a Conclave.

-Any two or more characters with at least one shared Principle can form a Conclave by learning the “Join Conclave” skill to level 0.
+Any two or more characters with at least one shared Principle can form a Conclave as long as one has learnt the Work with Conclave skill.
 Thus a character with Religious Ceremony (Justice) can form a Conclave with a character with Religious Ceremony (Life), but could not form a Conclave with a character with Religious Ceremony (Death).
 This allows the characters to cast ritual miracles together to the limit of their Work with Conclave skills.

-Other characters can join the Conclave, with the permission of its other members, by spending time with the Conclave and then learning Join Conclave 0.
+Other characters can join the Conclave, with the permission of its other members.
 New members must have at least one shared Principle with all other members of the Conclave.

-Example: Simkin has Magic Ritual (Water) 4 and wants to create the new Water ritual Rot(T), a spell that destroys wooden weapons.
-The Rot(T) spell is deemed to be level 0 and thus takes him 1 day to create.
+Example: Simkin has Magic Ritual (Water) 4 and wants to create the new Water ritual Condense, a spell that creates water.
+The Condense spell is deemed to be level 0 and thus takes him 1 week to create.

 The maximum ritual level a character can create is equal to his level in the appropriate ritual skill (Magic Ritual (School) or Religious Ceremony (Path)).